 Colors and Icons in Your Account Register on Mobile

-Matching Icon (link): YNAB has seen this transaction before!
+Link Icon: YNAB has seen this transaction before!
 If you enter a transaction and it later imports from your bank, YNAB will automatically match the two entries for you.
 Tap on the transaction to approve the match—or reject it if the match was made incorrectly.

 Lock Icon: This transaction has been reconciled.
 The lock is helpful because it lets you know which transactions you have already checked.
 If there is ever a discrepancy in your account balance, you can focus on the transactions that don't yet have the lock icon.

 Clock Icon: The clock icon indicates a Pending Transaction that has been edited or entered into the register.
 Once that transaction clears at your bank, it will import as normal and you'll be prompted to approve it.

 Are you on the web app, instead?
 Learn more about those colors and icons with our Colors and Icons in Your Account Register article.